WANdisco/fusion-docker-compose/README.md

 ## Installation Process
 There are a series of steps that must be completed in order to properly deploy and leverage WANdisco Fusion:

-1. [Download](https://github.com/WANdisco/fusion-docker-compose/archive/master.zip) abbd unzip the configuration files.
+1. [Download](https://github.com/WANdisco/fusion-docker-compose/archive/master.zip) and unzip the configuration files.
 Modify settings under `fusion-shared-a` and `fusion-shared-b` as required.

 1. Ensure the desired WANdisco license is stored at `./fusion-common/license.key` (An evaluation license is provided)